 Explore the Civil War in Florida!
 You can read about the Battle of Olustee and other operations by Florida’s Confederate soldiers.
 The exhibit also chronicles the everyday lives of women and African-Americans.
 You’ll also learn about the rare Unionism efforts in Florida.

 The World War II Memorial Exhibit depicts the Sunshine State’s response to the war.
-See artifacts depicting activities on the home front and the establishing the military training bases throughout the state.
+See artifacts depicting activities on the home front and the establishment of military training bases throughout the state.
 Learn about the 248,000 Floridians that served, including women and African-Americans.

 Many circus acts around the world have recently come under attack for the use of animals in their act.
 What if we told you there was a guilt-free way to enjoy all the fun of the circus with no ethical battle involved?